 Ask 10 People About The Killing Of Don Aronow And You Will Get 10 Different Answers

+The killing of Don Aronow: arguably offshore powerboating's most controversial incident.
 Excerpt from Paradise Lost: The Rise and Fall of Ben Kramer.
-Full story in Véhicule 2020.
+Read the full story in Véhicule Magazine.

 Don Aronow was a bona fide celebrity.
 He didn’t maintain an ostentatious profile, have an entourage or drive a Rolls-Royce (although he did own a few), but people knew who he was wherever he went.
 If they didn’t know him, his affable character, openness and magnetism would give his status away within seconds.
 His competitive nature knew no bounds, which, paired with his undeni- able draw, made sure Aronow was rarely seen without a woman on his arm—even if it wasn’t his current wife.
 If he was missing a partner, he would have no trouble finding one.
 It was trophy hunting at its finest, and Don’s pride wouldn’t allow him to come back empty handed.

 The company that he kept was larger than life, from white-knuckle boat rides with The Beatles to sustained friendships with the Kings of Spain and Jordan, Shah of Iran Mohammad Reza Pahlavi, Haitian dictator Jean-Claude “Baby Doc” Duvalier, and George H.W.
 Bush."